suiji/Rborist.CRAN/README.md

 # Rborist.CRAN

-This archive mirrors the source code for the Rborist package in a form amenable to CRAN requirements.
-In particular, it is intended to facilitate construction of the package using familiar R-language utilities, such as devtools.
+This archive mirrors the source code for the *Rborist* package in a form amenable to **CRAN** requirements.
+In particular, it is intended to facilitate construction of the package using familiar **R**-language utilities, such as *devtools*.

-Rborist.CRAN is built from the Arborist archive by script.
-Pull requests are possible, but contributors are requested to try to work with the Arborist archive instead.
+*Rborist.CRAN* is built from the *Arborist* archive by script.
+Contributors are requested to use the *Arborist* archive, but direct pull requests to *Rborist.CRAN* may be possible.